LogicalError/realtime-CSG-for-unity/README.md

   * A: No. Unless stated otherwise, it will not be available to the public.
 Sorry for that.

-**Q: Is there a build of the native binary for <x> distro?**
+**Q: Is there a build of the native binary for my OS distro?**

-A: RealtimeCSG currently supports the following platforms:
+ * A: RealtimeCSG currently supports the following platforms:
    - Windows x64
    - MacOS

    There are plans and work being done in the background to bring support to Linux.
 This does not mean it will support *all* linux distros.
 Just the popular ones like Debian, Ubuntu, Mint, etc.

    Unsupported platforms:
    - Any ARM platforms.
 We don't have access to an ARM system.
 This may/may not change if one of us gets one, but it is unlikely.

 **Q: Can I build RealtimeCSG for another OS?**